This story begins with a murder.

 Me: We could always watch it again.

 Sue: Sure, why not?
-We’ve only got Doctor Who, The X-Factor, The Thick of It and Match of the Day to watch tonight, so yeah, let’s watch Black Orchid again.
-It sounds like a topping idea.
+We’ve only got Doctor Who, The X-Factor, The Thick of It and Match of the Day to watch tonight, so yeah, let’s do Black Orchid again.
+That sounds like a topping idea.

 Me: I’m serious.